haixingfang/3D-GEB-mixed-mode-model/README.md

 # License
 This package is free to use, ditribute and adapt, but no warranty and liability to any kinds of simulation results. <br>
-Citing our work (will be published and updated here) is strongly encouraged if you use or get inspired by our code. <br>
 See the [LICENSE](https://github.com/haixingfang/3D-GEB-mixed-mode-model/blob/master/LICENSE) for license rights and limitations (GNU General Public License v3.0).

+# Reference
+A paper describing the details of the model is prepared and will be published and updated here. <br>
+Please cite our paper if you use or get inspired by our code.

 ## Contact via hfang@tudelft.nl or haixingfang868@gmail.com